ENCCS/julia-for-hpc/content/cluster-new.rst

    sbatch [options] script.sh

-The :code:`sbatch` command launches the batch job, with options that declare the resources we want to reserve and the :code:`script.sh` is the script we run.
+The :code:`sbatch` command launches the batch job, with options that declare the resources we want to reserve, and the batch script :code:`script.sh` contains the commands to run the job.

 .. tabs::